-- YDC training: Complete 120 training clock hours of formal school-age education or training covering the required eight core competency areas. - Past training is accepted as long as at least 50% (60 clock hours) are from the most recent five years before completing the assessment process. - Work Experience: Obtain 480 hours of experience working with school-age youth within the five years before completing the assessment process. - YDC Candidate Portfolio: Complete the Credential Supporting Documentation: - Training Review Form\ - Competency Statements\ - Family Survey Summary Form\ - Philosophy of Education\ - Candidate Resource File Checklist\ - Verification of Work Experience Form\ - Observation: The observation may be conducted by the advisor or the candidates program director or supervisor. - The YDC Observation Instrument and Observation Reflection Form\
+- YDC training: Complete 120 training clock hours of formal school-age education or training covering the required eight core competency areas. - Past training is accepted as long as at least 50% (60 clock hours) are from the most recent five years before completing the assessment process. - Training is available through the CypherWorx platform.
+Access to CypherWorx is included with YDC Scholarship! - Work Experience: Obtain 480 hours of experience working with school-age youth within the five years before completing the assessment process. - YDC Candidate Portfolio: Complete the Credential Supporting Documentation: - Training Review Form - Competency Statements - Family Survey Summary Form - Philosophy of Education - Candidate Resource File Checklist - Verification of Work Experience Form - Observation: The observation may be conducted by the advisor or the candidates program director or supervisor.